ZhgChg.Li

 1. Setup Successful!

-1. Same as step 1, add an APP_STORE_CONNECT_API_KEY_CONTENT Secret in the main Repo.
+1. For the same issue 1 step, add an APP_STORE_CONNECT_API_KEY_CONTENT Secret in the main Repo.

-2. Open AuthKey_XXXXXX.p8 with a text editor, then copy and paste the content.
+2. Open the AuthKey_XXXXXX.p8 file with a text editor, then copy and paste its content.

 3. Add a step in the main repo’s GitHub Actions to read content and write to a file: